National Occupational Research Agenda: Developing the first research agenda

-Dr. Linda Rosenstock was appointed director of NIOSH in 1994.
-At that time many saw the Institute as an agency that yielded strong scientific research, but needed stronger connections to the real-world workforce.
+Dr. Linda Rosenstock, appointed director of NIOSH in 1994, saw the Institute as an agency that yielded strong scientific research but needed stronger connections to the real-world workforce.
 To remedy this, Rosenstock sought to develop stronger relationships with other organizations and agencies.
 NIOSH moved its headquarters from Atlanta to Washington, D.C., where the Institute could enjoy closer contact with labor and industry representatives.
 NIOSH's effort to build partnerships inside and outside of the government culminated in the development of the National Occupational Research Agenda.

 To form the agenda, NIOSH leaders petitioned stakeholders in industry, labor, and health care for input.
 Organizations including General Motors, IBM, Mobil, the United Auto Workers, and the American Public Health Association joined NIOSH in developing the agenda.
 NIOSH sought additional aid through a series of public town meetings held in Chicago, Seattle, and Boston.
 In total, nearly 500 organizations and individuals provided the input that resulted in the research agenda.